 When the first damage developed in the specimen, the test was stopped, and the specimen was repaired and reinforced.
-Three Basalt-FRCM strips of 100 mm were placed at the side of the wall characterized by a layer of two cm of mortar (Figure 11).
-The B-FRCM is chosen because guarantees compatibility with the support and is characterized by: tensile strength and Young's modulus for basalt fibers of 301.5 MPa and 16 GPa respectively, while those for B-FRCM are 134 MPa and 19 GPa [22].
-In order to measure the strains on them, two strain gauges were applied to the central strip in correspondence to the fibers perpendicular to the cracks.
+Three Basalt-FRCM strips of 100 mm were placed at the side of the wall characterized by the layer of two cm of mortar (Figure 14).
+The B-FRCM is chosen because guarantees compatibility with the support and is characterizes by: tensile strength and Young's modulus for basalt fibers equal to 301.5 MPa and 16 GPa respectively, while those for B-FRCM are 134 MPa and 19 GPa [11].
+In order to measure the strains on them, two strain gauges were applied at central strip in correspondence of the fibers perpendicular to the cracks.
 Then, the test was repeated on the reinforced specimen until collapse.

-Fig. 11.
+Fig. 14.
 Specimen 2 before and after reinforcement

-The maximum value of the load recorded during the reinforced test was 66.48 kN (Figure 12).
-At this load value, a failure of the Basalt-FRCM (B-FRCM) reinforcement occurred [42],[43].
-The collapse of the reinforcement strip happens through debonding with the cohesive failure of the substrate (Figure 13).
+The maximum value of the load recorded during the reinforced test is equal to 66.48 kN (Figure 15).
+At this load value, a failure of the Basalt-FRCM (B-FRCM) reinforcement occurred [30-31].
+The collapse of the reinforcement strip happens through debonding with cohesive failure of the substrate (Figure 16).

-Fig. 12.
-Load Vs Displacement diagrams of transducers for reinforcement specimen 2
+Fig. 15.
+Load Vs Displacement diagrams of transducers for reinforcemt specimen 2

-In order to obtain the value of the strain that occurred in the reinforced basalt fiber during the test, two strain gauges were applied to the central part of the diagonal BFRP.
+In order to obtain the value of the strain that occurred in the reinforced basalt fiber during the test, two strain gauges ware applied in central part of the diagonal BFRP.